bioimage-io/JDLL/README.md

      <url>https://maven.scijava.org/content/groups/public</url>
    </repository>
    ```
-## Getting a model
+## 1. Getting a model (optional)
 If a model from the supported by JDLL is already available you can skip this step.
 Note that for Tensorflow the models need to be saved in the [`SavdModel`](https://www.tensorflow.org/guide/saved_model) format.

 If no model is available, a good starting point is downloading any of the models of the [Bioimage.io respository](https://bioimage.io/#/).
 The download can be done manually or using JDLL.
 Bioimag.io is seamlessly integrated into JDLL, offering multiple methods to effortlessly mange and use its models.

-Here is an emaple of how JDLL can be used to download any Bioimage.io model, in this case the `B. Sutilist bacteria segmentation - Widefield microscopy - 2D UNet`(https://bioimage.io/#/?tags=placid-llama&id=10.5281%2Fzenodo.7261974) model.
+Here is an emaple of how JDLL can be used to download any Bioimage.io model, in this case the [`B. Sutilist bacteria segmentation - Widefield microscopy - 2D UNet`](https://bioimage.io/#/?tags=placid-llama&id=10.5281%2Fzenodo.7261974) model.
 ```java
 // Name of the model of interest, note that each model is unique.
 The names are case sensitive.
 String modelName = "B. Sutilist bacteria segmentation - Widefield microscopy - 2D UNet";